India English

 Netherlands Nederlands

-The Complete Guide to DTI, BIR Business Permit Registration in 2024
+Complete Guide to DTI, BIR Business Permit Registration

 Summary: If you want to register any business in the Philippines, you must start with registering a unique business name with the DTI.
 Then, get a Barangay Clearance which will allow you to get a Business Permit (Mayor’s License).
 Keep in mind that the Mayor’s Permit may also be dependent on other clearances such as fire inspection, sanitation, zoning, and insurance.
 The DTI Registration and Business Permit are required to apply for your BIR registration.
 Although this process is long and frustrating at times, registering an online business is significantly easier and faster since the are fewer requirements.